 Texas is also a great place to go boating since there are lots of lakes scattered throughout the state.
-One of our favorite boating spots is Lake Lewisville, which is a large North Texas lake that is 29,000 acres in size and that has 233 miles of shoreline.
+One of our favorite places to have fun on the water is Lake Lewisville, which is a large North Texas lake that is 29,000 acres in size and that has 233 miles of shoreline.
 Boating, fishing, water skiing, and swimming are all popular here.
 And if the temperatures aren’t too high, it’s also fun to play golf on a nearby course or head to the bike trails in the area too.
 Party Cove is the place to be on Lake Lewisville if you’re looking to mix and mingle with other people who love to drink, dance, and listen to music.
-Local companies, including Just for Fun Watercraft Rentals and Big D Watersport, rent out boats for you to use on the lake if you don’t have your own.
+Local companies rent out boats for you to use on the lake if you don’t have your own.

 Texas also has some excellent resorts with pools that’ll help you stay cool and enjoy the hot weather of the season.
 For example, the Omni Austin Hotel Downtown has a great rooftop pool where you can enjoy views of the city, and there’s a pool bar and poolside dining available too.
-Other top-notch resort pools to consider are located at the JW Marriott San Antonio Hill Country Resort & Spa and the La Torretta Lake Resort & Spa in Montgomery.
+Another one of Texas’ top-notch resort pools to consider is the one at JW Marriott San Antonio Hill Country Resort & Spa.

 Public pools are also a great option for Texas summers, and we love the Barton Springs Pool in Austin.
-This pool enjoys average temperatures of 68-70 degrees, which is perfect for year-around swimming.
+This pool enjoys average temperatures of 68-70 degrees, which is perfect for year-round swimming.
 This pool is actually three acres in size and is quite affordable, especially if you’re a resident.
-It’s just $8 for non-resident adults, $4 for non-resident kids ages 12-17, and $3 for non-resident kids ages 1-11.

 You can also head to one of Texas’ many great shopping malls to cool off on a hot day.
 One shopping destination to check out is the River Oaks Shopping Center, a large and upscale complex in Houston.
 There are over 70 stores and dining options here, as well as the River Oaks Theater, which was built in 1939 and often shows independent films and art-house movies.